Anglo-Saxon settlement of Britain

-A major genetic study in 2022 which used DNA samples from different periods and regions demonstrated that there was significant immigration from the area in or near what is now northwestern Germany, and also that these immigrants intermarried with local Britons.
+A major genetic study in 2022 which used DNA samples from different periods and regions argued that there was significant immigration from the area in or near what is now northwestern Germany, and also that these immigrants intermarried with local Britons.
 This evidence supports a theory of large-scale migration of both men and women, beginning in the Roman period and continuing until the 8th century.
 At the same time, the findings of the same study support theories of rapid acculturation, with early medieval individuals of both local, migrant and mixed ancestry being buried near each other in the same new ways.
 This evidence also indicates that in the early medieval period, and continuing into the modern period, there were large regional variations, with the genetic impact of immigration highest in the east and declining towards the west.

-One of the few written accounts of the period is by Gildas, who probably wrote in the early 6th century.
+One of the few written accounts of the period is by the monk Gildas, who probably wrote in the early 6th century.
 His account influenced later works which became more elaborate and detailed but which cannot be relied upon for this early period.
 Gildas reports that a major conflict was triggered some generations before him, after a group of foreign Saxons was invited to settle in Britain by the Roman leadership in return for defending against raids from the Picts and Scots.
 These Saxons came into conflict with the local authorities and ransacked the countryside.
 Gildas reports that after a long war, the Romans recovered control.
 Peace was restored, but Britain was weaker, being fractured by internal conflict between small kingdoms ruled by "tyrants".
 Gildas states that there was no further conflict against foreigners in the generations after this specific conflict.
 No other local written records survive until much later.
 By the time of Bede, more than a century after Gildas, Anglo-Saxon kingdoms had come to dominate most of what is now modern England.
 Many modern historians believe that the development of Anglo-Saxon culture and identity, and even its kingdoms, involved local British people and kingdoms as well as Germanic immigrants.